What Is Demand Planning?

 1. Organise your data

 Before you start any analysis, it is essential to collect and organise all the relevant data needed to provide an insightful forecast.
 This includes broader data, such as weather reports and geopolitical influences, which will be crucial later in the demand planning.
+The goal is to predict future demand as accurately as possible to guide business decisions.

 2. Make an initial forecast

-Apply algorithms to your sales data to produce an initial demand forecast.
+Generate a sales forecast as the starting point of the process by applying algorithms to your sales data to produce an initial demand forecast.
 While this should serve only as a starting point for the process, creating a comprehensive forecast as possible will aid your subsequent demand planning efforts.

 3. Integrate market data